squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 ### Create a Seed

 First, we will define a lookup table mapping month numbers to month names in a CSV file stored in the project.
 These files are known as **seeds**.
 Create a file named `seed_month_names.csv` in the `seeds/` folder with the following contents.
+Feel free to remove the existing files in the `seeds/` folder.

 ```csv
 month_order,month_name